-The Lightwave segment develops, manufactures and markets distributed fiber optic sensing products and fiber optic communications test and control products.
-The Luna Labs segment performs applied research principally in the areas of sensing and instrumentation, advanced materials and health sciences.
+The remaining segment, Lightwave, develops, manufactures and markets distributed fiber optic sensing products and fiber optic communications test and control products.
+The segment now held for sale, Luna Labs, performs applied research principally in the areas of sensing and instrumentation, advanced materials and health sciences.